Click to go directly to That day☝︎

-You have to eat enough food (even if you're trying to lose weight!!!)
-If you're satiated after every meal, you will not get cravings.
-Plant foods are less calorically dense than animal products so you will have to eat a greater volume of food to feel full.
+You have to eat enough food (even if you're trying to lose weight) If you're satiated after every meal, you will be far less likely to get cravings.
+Plant foods are less calorically dense than animal products on average so you will have to eat a greater volume of food to feel full.
 Please do not restrict yourself.

 If you want to reduce meat consumption gradually:

 I recommend starting by getting rid of the meat products that you think will be the easiest to remove from your diet.
 Which ones do you eat on occasion but don't really love?
-Just take those out of the equation right away... right now in fact.
-Don't underestimate yourself.
+Just take those out of the equation right away.
 If you're the type of person that needs a visual then maybe write out a list of the different things you eat that are meat or contain meat.
-Cross off the ones that you feel good about not eating anymore.
-Then with the remaining ones, find a way that you can (at your own pace) eliminate those too.
+Cross off the ones that you feel ready to not eating anymore.
+Then with the remaining ones, find a way that you can eliminate those at your own pace.

 Some things you could do are: